Brimstone (TV series): Powers and equipment

 Both Stone and his quarry have superhuman powers related to the amount of time each individual had spent in Hell.
 Being deceased, immortal souls, both Stone and the escapees he chases do not display many of the same physical limitations and weaknesses as the living.
 Throughout the series, they are shown to be unharmed by traditionally fatal encounters with fire or falling from great heights.
 They do not bleed, nor do they have a heartbeat.
 The souls cannot be killed, and injuries can only be inflicted to their eyes (it is shown the Devil can alter this rule somewhat, as he did in the episode "Encore"), by the living or dead.
-Even with the relatively restricted ways in which a soul can be harmed, as told by the Devil, they can only feel pain if it is inflicted by another escaped damned soul.
+Even with the relatively restricted ways in which a soul can be harmed, as told by the Devil, they can only feel pain (and later we learn can also become sick) if it is inflicted by another escaped damned soul.

 Each morning the souls (including Stone) wake up in the clothing they were wearing at their time of death.
 Any material items they had in their pockets when they died continuously regenerate each morning.
 In Stone's case, this means he awakens to find his badge, his fully loaded service pistol, and $36.27—the amount of money he was carrying when he was murdered—on his person.
 This is a not-so-subtle biblical reference.
 Ezekiel 36:27 says "And I will put my Spirit in you and move you to follow my decrees and be careful to keep my laws" which is a succinct summation of Stone's new role.
 Normally Stone's items (gun, badge, etc.) retain no damage from day to day, even if they are hit by bullets.
 However this rule is inconsistently applied, as he takes his coat to a tailor in "Repentance", attempting to have it mended on a different day than when the damage occurred.